Juanjofp/sew-parser-ts/README.md

 # SewParser

-This module can decode messages created with arduino-sewparser
+This module can decode messages created with arduino-sewparser and create a Buffer from a SEW json object in order to send it to a device with arduino-sewparser.

-## Parser Sample
+## Decode Sample

 ```js
 import { createSewParser } from '@sensoreverywhere/sew-parser';